miazjeffries/Final-Project---Music-and-Mental-Health-Research/README.md

 VERSION or DATE:
     December 10, 2025

+DATA:
+The dataset file 'mxm_dataset.db' required to run 'lyric_processing.py' is too large to upload to directly to GitHub.
+To obtain, download the SQLite database here: http://millionsongdataset.com/musixmatch/

 USER INSTRUCTIONS:
     1. Clone the repository to your local machine
     2. Install required libraries using 'pip install -r requirements.txt'